 Water is shared resource with a multitude of interested diverse stakeholders.
 It’s unlikely that any single actor is solely responsible for a water-related challenge.
 It’s equally unlikely that any single actor will be able to solve it.
 Due to the locality and diversity of water challenges, a company must involve local stakeholders in the process in order to adequately understand the water-related risks it faces.
 Not only does this lead to a better understanding of local water risks, but it also presents opportunities to act collectively toward solutions.

 It’s time to move beyond broadly defined efficiency and conservation goals and targets.
 Water-related challenges and risks require context-based solutions.
 Investors, customers and employees are no longer satisfied with glossy reports but instead are increasingly expecting tangible action addressing water issues.
 As companies assess water-related risk across their value chain and direct water stewardship actions where the risk is highest, they are discovering that meaningful action transparently reported can lead to improvements of their overall operational and financial position.
 This means that companies need help assessing risk, crafting corporate strategies to address risk and drive continual improvement, and ensure a credible corporate water stewardship policy informs actions from the board room to the shop floor.

 The Water Council has experts on staff to assist businesses on the entire spectrum of water stewardship work and can come alongside a business no matter where they stand on their water stewardship journey.
+Our offerings include WAVE, an independently verified program to help companies combine enterprise-wide water stewardship goals and policy with meaningful site-level action and credible ESG (environmental, social and governance) reporting, training and advisory services.
 Contact us today to learn how can help advance your water stewardship work.